CBSE Class 7 Science Notes Chapter 2 Nutrition in Animals

 Absorption & Assimilation in Small Intestine

 - The digested food is taken up by the blood vessels lining the small intestine’s walls.
 This phenomenon is referred to as absorption.

 - The inner walls of the small intestine have many finger-like outgrowths called villi.

 - The substances that are absorbed are transported through blood vessels to various organs of the body where it is utilized to build complex substances like proteins essential for the body.
 This is called assimilation.

 Ex.
 2.3 – Digestion in Grass Eating Animals

 Digestion in Grass Eating Animals

-- Digestive system in grass eating animals is different from that of humans.
+- The digestive system in grass-eating animals is different from that of humans.

 - These animals are chewing continuously even when they are not eating.

 - They swallow the grass very fast and store it in a chamber called Rumen.